 This section has been created to assist you in keeping your insurance business in compliance.
 The items are intended as reminders only and are not necessarily the exact text of the Florida Statutes or Florida Administrative Code.
 The legal cites have been provided for your further reference.

-We recently launched a new section on our website dedicated to compliance information.
-The new section also provides consumers and licensees with an overview of the investigative process and many functions performed by our Bureau of Investigation.
-We encourage you to visit this new section to our website and come back often as we update and add more information to it.
-You can visit the new compliance site at www.MyFloridaCFO.com/Division/Agents/Compliance.
+There is a section on our website solely dedicated to compliance information.
+The section also provides consumers and licensees with an overview of the investigative process and many functions performed by our Bureau of Investigation.
+We encourage you to visit this section of our website and come back often as we update and add more information to it.
+You can visit the compliance site at www.MyFloridaCFO.com/Division/Agents/Compliance.